physcodestyle/official-website/src/content/news/2018-10-08-dota2-csgo-tournaments.en.md

 type: 'news'
 aim: 'all'
-title: 'Qualifying tournaments in the all-Russian eSports student League' 'description: 'Qualifying tournaments for the all-Russian eSports student League will be held in Voronezh.'
+title: 'Qualifying tournaments in the all-Russian eSports student League'
+description: 'Qualifying tournaments for the all-Russian eSports student League will be held in Voronezh.'
-'images:
+images:
   - src: '/images/dota2-csgo-tournaments.jpg'
     alt: 'Qualifying tournaments in the all-Russian eSports student League'
     type: 'image'